What Makes IWLS A World-Class Outdoor School?

-The high quality wilderness education, world class technical skill development, and professional outdoor leadership that define the International Wilderness Leadership School, are grounded in the collective experience of our directors, instructors, and administrative team.
-The breadth of practical experience, range of programming, well developed curriculum, effective educational model, and dedication to the highest standards make our courses the choice for aspiring outdoor professionals and adventurers.
+At IWLS, we derive our passion, our professionalism, and our leadership from the collective experience of our directors, instructors, support staff, and administrative team.
+Our variety of programs, highly-developed curriculum, educational model, and dedication to the highest standards make our courses the best choice for aspiring outdoor professionals and adventurers.

 INSTRUCTORS: IWLS instructors are exceptional outdoor leaders.
-Every IWLS course draws on decades of experience with technical instruction, outdoor leadership training, high altitude guiding, and countless expeditions in Alaska, Utah, Argentina, Chile, Ecuador, Peru, Bolivia, Tanzania, Ethiopia, Kenya, Nepal, India, Bhutan, Pakistan, China, Russia, Canada, Costa Rica, Guatemala, Bolivia, Antarctica and Mexico.
+Every IWLS course draws on collective decades of experience, paired with technical instruction, outdoor leadership training, high altitude guiding, and countless expeditions in Alaska, Utah, Argentina, Chile, Ecuador, Peru, Bolivia, Tanzania, Ethiopia, Kenya, Nepal, India, Bhutan, Pakistan, China, Russia, Canada, Costa Rica, Guatemala, Bolivia, Antarctica, and Mexico.
 IWLS leaders are technically skilled, passionate about wilderness, and committed to each and every student.
-Their dedication insures each student an educational experience that will exceed their expectations!
+Our guides’ dedication ensures that each student will receive an educational experience that will exceed their expectations!

-In addition to the hard technical skills, IWLS instructors are expert in the softer skills of risk management, client care, and group dynamics.
-Not only will they insure a quality experience for each student, but will also work to impart this judgment into each student’s decision making process.
+In addition to the hard technical skills, IWLS instructors are experts in the critical soft skills of risk management, client care, and group dynamics.
+They will not only implement and exemplify these skills in every course, but will also work to impart this judgment into each student’s decision making process.

 EDUCATION & CURRICULUM: Learn by leading, by teaching, by doing.
 These tenets define the IWLS experiential education model.
 IWLS is fully accredited by the Association of Experiential Education (AEE).
-This places us among the ranks of 47 elite organizations that meet the highest standards for safety, risk management, instructor training and programming.
-The AEE accreditation process is widely recognized to be the definitive standard in the field of outdoor leadership education.
-IWLS meets the rigorous standards for excellence in program governance and oversight required for AEE accreditation.
-A low instructor to student ratio supports an active learning process whether you are stepping into leadership roles or practicing technical skills.
+This places us among the ranks of 66 elite organizations that meet the highest standards for safety, risk management, instructor training and programming.
+The AEE accreditation process is widely recognized to be the defining standard in the field of outdoor leadership education.
+A low instructor-to-student ratio supports an active learning process, whether you are stepping into leadership roles or practicing technical skills.

-COURSE SIZE: Group size is one of the most important factors affecting the type of experience you will have in leadership school.
+Group size is one of the most important factors affecting the type of experience you will have in leadership school.
 Smaller group sizes give IWLS the flexibility to individually meet the goals and expectations of each student, while also accounting for the safety of each individual.
 For this reason, we strive to keep our groups to below ten students with a 1:3 instructor to student ratio.
 While other courses offered through organizations have average group sizes of 13, most IWLS courses have between six and eight students and two instructors.
-When it comes to leading the group over an alpine pass, teaching lesson plans on local ecology, or reviewing skills one-on-one with your instructor, IWLS course sizes are perfect for achieving your leadership and educational goals.